The Getty Center and The Getty Villa

 In these workshops, K–12 teachers are immersed in one aspect of the Getty Museum's permanent collection and special exhibitions, while learning specific ways to incorporate works of art into their classroom teaching.
 Workshops include hands-on art-making activities and lectures, tours, or small-group discussions with Getty Museum staff.

-Upcoming Program: Create + Connect Workshop: Heaven and Earth: The Art of Byzantium
+Past Program: Create + Connect Workshop: Heaven and Earth: The Art of Byzantium

 Date: Sunday, May 4, 2014

 In this workshop, K12 teachers learned about Byzantine art and culture; and how it related to the Greek and Roman world.
 Conservator Sue Ann Chui discussed conservation practices, attendees joined discussions in the Museum's galleries, and participated in handson activities.
 Attendees received curricular materials, art-making activity sheets, and reproductions of artworks.

 Past Program: Create + Connect Workshop: Wonderful Settings, Imaginative Worlds